Galsor/KBNPathfinder/README.md

 # KBN Pathfinder

+KBN Pathfinder is a convinient, graph-based, intelligible and performant tool to solve Orienteering Problem and its common alternatives Team Orienteering Problem and Constrained Orienteering Problem.
+This problem needs to be solved in numerus of applicative context such as Travel planning, Delivery routing or Field Sales Team Planning.

-This graph algorithm is providing suboptimal solutions to the combination of the Traveler Salesman Problem (TSP) and the Multiple Knapsacks Problem (MKP).
-A common use case is the traveler planning where locations to visit have different values (`score`) and distances (`cost`) and we are looking for a suitable solution maximizing the value and minimizing the distance.
+This graph algorithm is providing suboptimal, yet relevant and intelligible solutions to these problems.

+A common use case is the traveler planning where locations to visit have different ratings (`score`) and distances (`cost`) and we are looking for a suitable solution maximizing the value of the ratings and minimizing the distance.

 ## Getting Started